DD2480-Group-27/geometry-api-java-coverage/report.md

 = 13

-This discrepancy comes from the how liazrd counts for the while loops and for loops (and the nested while loops) and the and operators inside the while loops.
+This discrepancy comes from how lizard counts for the while loops and for loops (and the nested while loops) and the and operators inside the while loops.
 They consider the while and for loops as an extra decision point.

 The function tests if points lie on a polyline by: